hapax/hapax.github.io/assets/eratosthenes.md

 **August 6, 2020.** *Eratosthenes measured the size of the earth using three data points: two shadows and the distance between them.
-During the vernal equinox in March, I performed a (much less elegant) version of the same experiment, and lacking one data point, invoke an imaginary friend in Whilster.*
+During the vernal equinox in March, I performed a less elegant version of the same experiment.
+Lacking one data point, I invoke an imaginary friend in Whistler to help find the radius of the earth.*

 #### Eratosthenes' elegant estimate